Just the facts on this website...

 Who is John J. Burns?

 I was born and raised in Burlington VT, and have been a Moretown/Mad River Valley resident since 2007.
 I’m a retired Army officer, a facilitator, and a woodworker.
-I am a simple person as evidenced by this site, and also very principled, thus compelled to put my name on the ballot this year.
+I am a simple person as evidenced by this site, and I am also very principled, thus compelled to put my name on the ballot this year.

 Education: University of Vermont: BA Political Science, 1992;

-Norwich University: Master of Public Administration, 2020
+Norwich University: Master of Public Administration, 2020 (Distinguished graduate out of 38 students)

 Perhaps most importantly for this endeavor, I am a Realist.

-Cut and paste to read the article in the Valley Reporter: https://www.valleyreporter.com/index.php/news/local-news/19207-burns-runs-as-independent-candidate-for-washington-2-state-rep-seat
+Here is the candidate profile featured in the Valley Reporter: https://www.valleyreporter.com/index.php/news/local-news/19207-burns-runs-as-independent-candidate-for-washington-2-state-rep-seat

 Offering a Choice

 After 'veto override week' in June of this year, I learned only 2 candidates were running for State Representative in the Washington-2 District.
 Both Democrats.
 This was unacceptable to me because a healthy democracy requires choice, so I decided to put my name on the ballot for the November election, running as an independent.
+Voters in this district will now have a choice.
+After walking around for the past many weeks I am meeting many people who seem very glad to have this choice.

 Why Independent

-Vermont's current legislative balance is unhealthy for a democratic society, and the 'supermajority' is damaging the 'fabric' of Vermont - it's mix of residents.
+Vermont's current legislative balance is unhealthy for a democratic society, and the 'supermajority' is damaging the 'fabric of Vermont' - it's mix of residents.

 I will add balance to the legislature with an independent voice, free from the whims of party leadership.